Can I have outdoor dining in the public space next to my business?

 How long will a TOPS review take?

-DDOT is implementing an expedited review process to support the Phase 1 reopening.
+DDOT is implementing an expedited review process to support food establishments.
 Permit application reviews will be completed within 2-5 business days of receipt.

 Which type of permits will the ANC review?

-Given that these uses of public space are temporary, ANC review will not be required, except for Streateries requiring full roadway closures.
+Given that these uses of public space are temporary, ANC review will not be required, except for Streateries using parking spaces requiring a Residential Parking Permit (RPP).

 How long are the permits valid?

-All permits for outdoor seating and pick-up/drop-off are set to expire on July 24, 2020, the expected end of the current declared public health emergency.
+All permits for outdoor seating and pick-up/drop-off are set to expire on February 28, 2022.
 All permits are subject to renewal.

 How can I use public space to provide for customer pickup of preordered items?